 - Allied Outlets expose yourself to the info and tactics others employ

 - Police Accountability Groups connect with others nearby who know that Badges Don’t Grant Extra Rights

 Interacting with police employees

 Always document exchanges you have with police or those that you witness, preferably via video, if possible.
-Even better, stream the interaction in real-time to the Internet using a free smartphone application (see: http://copblock.org/apps).
-This prevents it from being erased or tampered with should your equipment be stolen by police.
-In addition, it can increase the speed with which word can get out should you need outside support.
+Even better, stream the interaction in real-time to the Internet using a free smartphone application, which prevents it from being erased or tampered with should your equipment be stolen by police.
+In addition, it can help get the word out should you need support.

 This question is important for several reasons.
 One is that certain rules regarding evidence that can be collected are dependent on whether you have been officially detained and whether the person stopping you has sufficient cause to detain you in the first place.
 Getting them on record regarding these issues can aid you greatly in the future if contesting such evidence becomes necessary.

 Another reason to ask this is that it will serve as an indicator to the police employee you are interacting with that you are aware of your rights.
 While this doesn’t always make a difference, letting them know that you understand those rights and are willing to assert them will sometimes make them less likely to disregard them.

 If you’re told “Yes”, stay calm, cool, and collected.
 You can choose to remain silent or you can choose to engage.

 Police employees default to being on the offensive.
 If you’ve not acted in the wrong remain confident in your actions.
 The police state thrives on fear and acquiescence.

 Always strive to deescalate situations, and thus increase the likelihood you’ll leave under your own locomotion rather than under the control of a kidnapper.
 Again, if the interaction is streamed or video recorded you’re much better positioned to be able to share the facts of the situation.